 History and Mission

 We are dedicated to serving the rural Alaska and Alaska Native communities of our region and responding to issues that affect the people of the Yukon-Kuskokwim Delta.
-Our mission is to educate, stimulate and inform as well as provide cultural enrichment, entertainment, and opportunity for public access and language maintenance for cultural survival.
+Our mission is to educate and inform as well as provide cultural enrichment, entertainment, and opportunity for public access and language maintenance for cultural survival.

 Bethel Broadcasting, Inc. is a Native American initiated public broadcasting joint licensee operating public radio and television stations located in Bethel, Alaska.
 Bethel Broadcasting, Inc is a 501c(3) non-profit corporation licensed to do business in the State of Alaska.

 KYUK AM has been on the air since 1971.
 KYUK television began broadcasting in 1972.
 In 2004 KYUK converted its full power channel 4 television service to a low power (LPTV) television service, K15AV.
 Through our partnerships with public media organizations in the Alaska we broadcast Alaska Public Media/PBS on channel 15.1 , ARCS (Alaska Rural Communication Service) on 5.2, 360 North on 15.3, and we air our AM radio signal along with important announcements on channel 15.4.

 KYUK 640AM provides national, state and local news, local weather, public affairs shows, entertainment programming and high school basketball coverage.